MCP Server

 Prerequisites

-Run clickup setup --token pk_your_token first, or create a project-level .clickup.toml:
+Run clickup-cli setup --token pk_your_token first, or create a project-level .clickup.toml:

 This creates both .clickup.toml (auth config) and .mcp.json (MCP server config) in one command.